What reports do you look at in Google Search Console?

 To make reading easier, this article is divided into four sections; each is a central area within Google Search Console:

-We, as SEO professionals, count on the Search Appearance section in Google Search Console to do a lot for us.
+As a SEO professional, you count on the Search Appearance section in Google Search Console to do a lot.

-We want it to tell us the secrets to getting our structured data properly implemented.
-We love it when they say we have no duplicate meta tags.
+You want it to tell you the secrets to getting your structured data properly implemented.
+You love it when they say you have no duplicate meta tags.

-You just tap the Search Appearance tab in the left menu bar to view the all the reports and tools under Search Appearance and the nerding out begins!
+Just tap the Search Appearance tab in the left menu bar to view the all the reports and tools under Search Appearance.
+Let the nerding out begins!

 What does Structured Data in Google Search Console tell us?